 - a.
-The Clerk of Course, Race Director or Race Direction (or Steward if acting pursuant to Rule 6.6.6.d) may act on their own initiative or act on such information and in such manner as they think fit having regard to the offending conduct; - b.
+The Clerk of Course, Race Director, Steward or Race Direction may act on their own initiative or act on such information and in such manner as they think fit having regard to the offending conduct; - b.
 No person or entity may be represented by a legal practitioner; - c.
 No penalty may be imposed unless and until the offender has been given the opportunity to make representations as to the nature and circumstances of the offence.
-This does not apply to any in penalties which are determined under Rule 6.6.8.
+This does not apply to any penalties which are determined under Rule 6.6.8.